jasonkawalec/bald-eagle-wintering/index.md

 You can explore this map [as its own web page here.](bald_eagle_wintering_nj.html)

-eBird Basic Dataset.
+**Data Source:** eBird Basic Dataset.
 Version: EBD_relMar-2024.
 Cornell Lab of Ornithology, Ithaca, New York.
 Mar 2024.